Child Care Tax Credit FAQs

 To claim the credit, you must complete the applicable line on your Nebraska individual income tax return.
 You will need the Certification Number and Reserved Credit Amount from the Estimated Credit Authorization section of your approved Form 7203 when claiming the credit on your Nebraska individual income tax return.

 Yes.
+Applications can be approved under the Act until the total amount of credits approved for the tax year reaches $15 million.
 The applications will be processed in the order received.
-Applications can be approved under the Act until the total amount of credits approved for the tax year reaches $15 million.

 The total annual statutory limit is $15 million.
 DOR must consider applications in the order received and may approve tax credits for the tax year until the total amount of credits approved reaches the annual statutory limit.